Updated May 21, 2026

 Yes!
 One of the best things about tampons is their convenience during swimming.
 You can swim with a tampon in without worrying about leaks.
 Just make sure to use the right absorbency for your flow and change your tampon right after you finish swimming.
 Water won’t affect how your tampon works, but it’s a good idea to swap it out for a fresh one after being in the pool or ocean.

-And no, tampons don’t fall out while swimming—your vaginal muscles keep it securely in place.
+And no, tampons don’t fall out while swimming—your vaginal muscles keep them securely in place.
 If you feel any discomfort or leaking, it’s probably time to change your tampon for a fresh one.

 Can I Pee With a Tampon In?

 Absolutely!
 Your vagina and urethra (where pee comes out) are separate openings, so you don’t need to remove your tampon to pee.
 However, if you notice the string getting wet, you can gently hold it to the side or tuck it into your labia while you pee to keep it dry.
-If it does get wet, don’t worry—it’s perfectly safe.
-You can change your tampon if you feel uncomfortable, but it’s not necessary unless it’s time to do so.
+If it does get wet, don’t worry, you can change your tampon if you feel uncomfortable.

 When Should I Avoid Using a Tampon?

 Tampons are great, but there are times when you might want to switch to a different period product.
 For example, if you’ve recently had surgery or given birth, it’s best to avoid using tampons until your doctor gives you the green light.
-Similarly, if you’re experiencing a vaginal infection, such as a yeast infection, it’s better to use pads or period underwear until the infection clears up.
-In these cases, tampons can trap moisture and bacteria, which could make things worse.
+Similarly, if you’re experiencing discomfort from a vaginal infection, such as a yeast infection, it’s better to use pads or period underwear until you feel like yourself again.
+In these cases, tampons can trap moisture, which could be uncomfortable.
 Always listen to your body and consult with your healthcare provider if you’re unsure.

 Period Care Options That Work

-If you don’t like using a sanitary pad, we’re guessing you haven’t worn them in a while.
+If you don’t like using a menstrual pad, we’re guessing you haven’t worn one in a while.
 Pads have come a long way, and they’re super absorbent without being bulky.
-Rael’s organic cotton cover pads offer superior protection in the form of organic cotton that will never irritate your skin.
+Rael’s organic cotton cover pads offer superior protection in the form of organic cotton designed to be gentle on your skin.

 We also offer reusable pads, which are a great option for keeping you dry and reducing your carbon footprint.
 Our reusable pads mean you always have period care items on hand, no matter when you start.

 You may have tried pantyliners in the past, but our liners are designed to be ultra protective.
-Unlike some liners which can seem non-absorbent, our panty liners are made with organic cotton and designed to be ultra thin.
-You’ll literally never feel them.
+Unlike some liners which can seem non-absorbent, our panty liners are made with organic cotton and designed to be ultra-thin.
+You’ll hardly feel them.

-Just like our pads, we offer a reusable option, which can help you save the environment while caring for your body.
+Just like our pads, we offer a reusable option that can help you take a more sustainable approach while caring for your body.
 Caring for yourself and Mother Earth at the same time?
 That’s a win/win.

 Rael’s period panties fit just like your regular intimates, are super comfortable, and are as absorbent as three tampons.
 Trust us, you’ll probably end up wearing them all month long.

-If you’re more of a disposable period product person, our disposable, organic cotton period underwear are the perfect fit.
-A growing trend in Korea, disposable period underwear combines an overnight pad with period underwear for unbeatable overnight protection and comfort.
+If you’re more of a disposable period product person, our disposable, cotton-blend period underwear is the perfect fit.
+A growing trend in Korea, disposable period underwear combines an overnight pad with period underwear for reliable overnight protection and comfort.

-If changing your tampon in a timely manner is hard for you, we suggest the menstrual cup.
-The reusable menstrual cup is a small, silicone cup you insert in your vagina to handle your flow.
-It’s easy to use, completely leak-proof, and can be worn up to 12 hours at a time.
+If you find it difficult to change tampons in a timely manner, we suggest a menstrual cup.
+The reusable menstrual cup is a small silicone cup you insert in your vagina to handle your flow.
+It’s easy to use, completely leak-resistant, and can be worn up to 12 hours at a time.

 Intimidated about using one?
 We’ve got you covered.
-You can learn how to use one easily and effectively here.
+You can learn how to use a menstrual cup easily and effectively.

 Final Thoughts

 You should always make sure you change your tampon every four to six hours and never wear a tampon longer than eight hours at a time.
-It’s a great idea to change up your period care items, and Rael has holistic, period products that keep you covered your entire period.
+It’s a great idea to change up your period care items, and Rael offers holistic period products that keep you covered throughout your period.

 Sources: